Ethernet

 A dedicated Ethernet PHY transceiver chip between RJ45 jack and application processor via RGMII interface.

-Ethernet Magnetic is needed to provide signal isolation and noise filtering between electronic product and Ethernet networking devices such as router and switch..
+Ethernet magnetics is a component that is used to provide signal isolation and noise filtering between electronic products and Ethernet networking devices such as routers and switches.
+A typical Ethernet magnetic contains a common choke filter and a transformer.

 Q&A